Fontys-Brett-Mulder/CardGames/Documentation/HorizontalFlow.md

 # Summary
 At every point I have put the learning outcome to see that everything comes together.
+I wrote this kind of tutorial I wrote everything in English, because I wrote it in English, everyone can read it.
+This comes out to [LO 5](https://github.com/Fontys-Brett-Mulder/CardGames/blob/main/Documentation/Portfolio_semester3.md#cultural-differences-and-ethics)